What Is the Make of a Car? A Simple Explanation

 Why Knowing the Make Helps When Buying a Car

-When I shop for a car, the make helps narrow my expectations.
+When you shop for a car, the make helps narrow my expectations.

 Knowing the make helps set realistic expectations before test-driving anything.